Frequently Asked Questions

 Once the federal calculation for full-time equivalent employees is finalized, all employers will want to determine whether they have at least 50 full-time equivalent employees.
 Penalties have been delayed a year, and will not be assessed until January 1, 2016 against employers with at least 50 full-time equivalent employees not offering health coverage in 2015, and will only be assessed if an employee gets the premium tax credit.

-Below are links to the IRS proposed regulation and notice of delayed implementation:
+Below are links to the IRS proposed regulation:

 - + Are small employers who decide to buy health insurance for their employees required to do so through the Health Insurance Marketplace?

 No, small employers may buy health insurance for employees through SHOP or in the market outside the exchange.
+In either case for 2014, employers will purchase directly through the insurer or their agent.
 It will be important for small employers to understand and compare all options available to them.
 State licensed health insurance agents are available to help small employers compare options and determine which plan best meets their needs.

 - + Can insurers require employers to meet an employee participation rate to buy small group coverage through the SHOP Marketplace for Small Businesses or in the market outside the SHOP?